 For a lot of people, the scariest thing about a vacation DUI is going to the airport without a Drivers License.
 Relax.
 The Transportation Security Administration deals with this situation on a regular basis.
 Just get to the airport an hour or so earlier than normal, and let the TSA know what the problem is.

 Even if you do not have any government-issued photo ID, you will be able to get onto your plane.
 However, you will get some extra scrutiny.
 Be prepared for an interview, and to show the TSA investigators whatever ID you DO have, including credit cards, library cards, health insurance cards and the like.
 You should also have a copy of your DUI citation, so that you can corroborate the reason for not having your standard identification.
 The TSA can use other available public databases to confirm your identity, but there may be some delay, so arrive early.

 Working Long Distance

 If you contact us after you have returned home, we will consult with you by phone and will email you all of the information you need so that we can start work defending your case.
-If necessary, we can meet "face-to-face" by Facetime or Skype, so that you can feel comfortable with what we are doing for you.
+If necessary, we can meet "face-to-face" by Facetime or Zoom, so that you can feel comfortable with what we are doing for you.